Bioconductor/BioC2020/docs/index.md

 {% include header.md %}

 **COVID-19 update**: (May 28, 2020) Due to COVID-19 restrictions on gathering and travel, the organizing committee has decided to shift this year’s conference to a virtual platform.
-A new flat-rate fee of $50.00 USD will be added to the registration form.
-This fee gives the attendee access to the virtual platform for the conference and access to live streamed talks and Q&As.
-The new registration deadline is July 20, 2020.
+[Register]((https://datasciences.eventsmart.com/events/bioc2020/))

 BioC2020 highlights current developments within and beyond the [Bioconductor](https://www.bioconductor.org) project.
 The structure of the conference is still being determined but will contain the following: